 Every project aims for zero harm, but accidents do happen.
 When they do, early access to appropriate management and treatment reduces deterioration, increases survivability and promotes a speedier recovery.

-Pre-written tool-box talks ensure vessel crew and PAX alike are all briefed to support the paramedic in making a prompt response to an incident.
+Pre-written tool-box talks ensure vessel crew and PAX alike are all briefed to support the Paramedic in making a prompt response to an incident.

 Where required our Clinicians have IRATA Rope Access & Confined Spaces training.

 On deployment each clinician has a full array of equipment at their disposal, the kit has been put together to provide the clinician with the required resources to treat, manage and care for any conceivable scenario.
 Equipment is stored in cases and bags complete with a dedicated lift bag to ensure a rapid unhindered response.

 Equipment carried can be adapted to site requirements.

 Our Clinicians carry the same level of equipment that you would find on a frontline ambulance.

 All equipment is logged on a date sensitive spreadsheet alerting us to expiring items initially giving six months’ notice something needs replacing.

 Weekly, shift change, and monthly checks are carried out and recorded digitally.